Director: Dr. Allison Stedman

 What are the curricular requirements?

-The requirements for Honors are: completion of LACS 3700 and LACS 4700 plus a study abroad or program-approved internship.
+The requirements for Honors are: completion of LACS 3700 and LACS 4700 plus a study abroad program through the Office of Education Abroad, or a program-approved internship (LACS 4410).

 LACS 3700: Research Methods helps students identify a topic, conduct preliminary research on the topic, and elaborate a project or thesis proposal that must be approved by the Honors Committee.
 This class is writing intensive.
 All project and thesis proposals will contain: an abstract presenting a research question, a literature review, the research design (procedure for collecting evidence), and a statement of the significance of the project.